danjulio/blue_pot/readme.md

 2. The AG1171 SLIC module and supporting protective circuitry is designed to support lines of up to about 1000 feet inside a premise (e.g. inside the home).
 It provides protection for ESD/EMI but not for lighting strikes.
 Do not omit including the protection circuitry from your build as the AG1171 can be damaged.
 Make sure that the telephone wiring is disconnected from outside lines (e.g. the lines that originally connected to the central office).
 Silvertel has a document describing additional protection circuitry necessary for driving longer/outside lines.

 3. Power to the system may be provided using a 5V USB Adaptor capable of providing more than 500 mA (or host computer) connected to the Teensy Micro-USB port.
 However the Teensy protective PTC (thermal fuse) must be bypassed because it will trip from the inrush current for the AG1171 3.3V power supply.
-It may be removed and a wire soldered across the pads or a wire carefully soldered the PTC terminals.
+It may be removed and a wire soldered across the pads or a wire carefully soldered across the PTC terminals.
 Alternatively you can supply power to the system via the Teensy VIN pin or VUSB pad.

 ![Teensy 3.2 Modification](pictures/teensy32_mod.png)